gyups/johnwilliams/_exhibits/defence_auto.md

 ## Notes

-[^1] This date shows that, unlike the letter this was attached to, this memorandum was written prior to Williams' trial on 12 September 1801--the court martial was on the 29th.
-What happened to Williams between September 1801 and 1802, which this inquiry was sent, in unknown.
+[^1]: This date shows that, unlike the letter this was attached to, this memorandum was written prior to Williams' trial on 12 September 1801--the court martial was on the 29th.
+What happened to Williams between September 1801 and 1802, which this inquiry was sent, is unknown.